bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 2. **Proactive Management**: Cloud Ops takes a proactive approach to problem-solving, identifying and addressing issues before they impact users, which supports the overall cloud strategy of maintaining high availability and performance.

-3. **Security and Compliance**: As part of the Cloud Operating Model, Cloud Ops contributes to establishing and maintaining security frameworks and ensuring compliance with regulatory requirements[1][2](https://hybytes.com/services/cloud-operating-model/).
+3. **Security and Compliance**: As part of the Cloud Operating Model, Cloud Ops contributes to establishing and maintaining security frameworks and ensuring compliance with regulatory requirements.

 4. **Continuous Monitoring and Optimization**: Cloud Ops implements real-time monitoring tools to track resource performance, security issues, and costs, enabling ongoing improvements and cost optimization[1](https://www.wiz.io/academy/modern-cloud-operating-model).